melike-cls/Next-todos-app/README.md

 ## Tasks

--   Build the design according to `design.png` (you can choose any colors and any icons by yourself)
+-   Build the design according to `design.png` (as pixel perfect as possible)

+*   You can find design details in `design_details.png`
+*   You can replace the icons with the icon you want.

     User should be able to: